 Dr. Claire Vangelisti’s voice has graced both national and international concert and operatic stages, performing repertoire from Bach to Berg.
 In 1998, her international debut was well received in Lisbon, Portugal at the Centro Cultural de Belém where she presented a solo recital of twentieth-century American music.
 Invited to return to Lisbon the following year, Dr. Vangelisti toured in Portugal as concert soloist with the Orchestra Filarmonia das Beiras under the baton of Osvaldo Ferrierra, where her renderings of Mozart arias acquired extensive audience acclaim.
 In the Fall of 2002 while serving as Artist-in-Residence at the Universidád de Aveiro, in Aveiro, Portugal, Vangelisti performed an additional solo recital of American Twentieth-century Song which included the world premiere of Letting Go, a song cycle by Daron Hagen.
 In the U.S., Dr. Vangelisti has performed as concert soloist with organizations such as The San Antonio Symphony, The Temple Philharmonic Orchestra, The Laredo Philharmonic Orchestra, the Texas Chamber Consort, Austin Civic Orchestra, Austin Symphonic Band, the Austin Chamber Ensemble, and the Monroe Symphony Orchestra.
 Her stage career includes appearances with Austin Lyric Opera, Lyric Opera of San Antonio, Southwest Opera, and The Gilbert & Sullivan Society of Austin.
 Vangelisti is an avid champion of the music of living American composers, and has subsequently collaborated with artists such as Libby Larsen, John Harbison, Daron Hagen, Lowell Liebermann, William Bolcom, and Jake Hegge.
 As a well-known educator and artist herself, she has presented lecture-recitals on a national and international level at the Texoma and Southern Regional National Association of Teachers of Singing conventions, and the Canadian University Music Society’s annual convention.
 Vangelisti has served as guest faculty at several institutions including I Curso Internacional de Música Vocal in Aveiro, Portugal, the Universidád de Aveiro, Portugal, The University of Houston, Texas State University, and The University of Miami at Coral Gables.
 She was an active member of the voice faculty at Southwestern University from 1996-2007, and she is currently Voice Area Coordinator/Associate Professor at University of Louisiana at Monroe.

-An active orchestral musician, Boldin holds positions with the Shreveport Symphony Orchestra, Rapides Symphony Orchestra (Third horn), and Shreveport Symphony Orchestra (Fourth horn).
-He has also performed with the South Arkansas Symphony Orchestra, Louisiana Lyric Opera, and Opera East Texas, and with numerous orchestras in Wisconsin, including the Madison, La Crosse, Green Bay, Manitowoc, and Oshkosh Symphony Orchestras.
+An active orchestral musician, Boldin holds positions with the Shreveport Symphony Orchestra, Rapides Symphony Orchestra, and Monroe Symphony Orchestra.
+He has also performed with the South Arkansas Symphony Orchestra, Louisiana Lyric Opera, Opera East Texas, and with numerous orchestras in the Midwest, including the Madison, La Crosse, Green Bay, Manitowoc, and Oshkosh Symphony Orchestras.
 As a soloist, he has performed Mozart’s Concerto for Horn, K. 447 with the ULM Chamber Orchestra, and Paul Basler’s Missa Kenya and Songs of Faith with the Monroe Symphony Chorus.

-Humes maintains an active performance schedule of solo and chamber recitals that includes working with composers Eric Ewazen, Frank Ticheli, Chen Yi, and Stephen Paulus on the performance of their works, and world premiere performances of works by Gwyneth Walker and a commissioned work titled “downwind of roses in Maine” by composer Libby Larsen.
-He is currently Principal Clarinet of the Monroe Symphony Orchestra and has performed with many orchestras including the Shreveport Symphony, Muncie Symphony, Marion Philharmonic, Fort Wayne Philharmonic, and the Peconic Chamber Orchestra.
-Additionally, he has performed and presented master classes at Michigan State University, the University of Southern Mississippi, Mississippi College, Piedmont College, and Winona State University, as well performances for the conference of the College Music Society - Southern chapter, the 2014 International Clarinet Association Conference, and at the Grypario Cultural Centre in Mykonos, Cyclades, Greece.
+Scot Humes, maintains an active performance schedule of solo and chamber recitals that includes working with composers Eric Ewazen, Frank Ticheli, Chen Yi, and Stephen Paulus on the performance of their work; world premiere performances of works by Gwyneth Walker and a commissioned work titled “downwind of roses in Maine” by composer Libby Larsen.
+He is Principal Clarinet of the Monroe Symphony Orchestra and has performed with many orchestras including the Shreveport Symphony, South Arkansas Symphony, Muncie Symphony, Marion Philharmonic, Fort Wayne Philharmonic, and the Peconic Chamber Orchestra.
+Additionally, he has performed and presented master classes at Luther College, Michigan State University, the University of Southern Mississippi, Mississippi College, Piedmont College, and Winona State University; as well performances at the conference of the College Music Society - Southern chapter, the 2014 International Clarinet Association Conference, and at the Grypario Cultural Centre in Mykonos, Cyclades, Greece.
 As an adjudicator and clinician, he has presented clinics at the Louisiana and Texas Music Educators Association conventions, and has been published in the journal of the National Association of College Wind and Percussion Instructors.

-Dr. Layfield is the principal trombone of the Monroe Symphony Orchestra and the South Arkansas Symphony Orchestra, and has been a member of the Saginaw Bay Symphony and Warren Symphony since 2010.
-He has performed with the Dallas Symphony, Dallas Wind Symphony, Lansing Symphony, Dallas Brass Quintet, Michigan Philharmonic, Dallas Jazz Orchestra, and many other orchestras.
+Dr. Layfield is the principal trombone of the Monroe Symphony Orchestra and the South Arkansas Symphony Orchestra, and has been a member of the Saginaw Bay Symphony and Warren Symphony.
+He has performed with the Dallas Symphony, Dallas Wind Symphony, Shreveport Symphony, Lansing Symphony, Dallas Brass Quintet, Michigan Philharmonic, Dallas Jazz Orchestra, and many other orchestras.
 In 2011, his trombone quartet, EuFouria, was selected as co-winner of the Eastern Trombone Workshop Quartet Competition as well as a finalist in the International Trombone Festival Quartet Competition.